shpeUNT/shpeunt.github.io/_officers/Josh-Medrano.md

 hometown: Fort Worth, TX
 degree: Bachelors in Mechanical and Energy Engineering
 position: Internal Vice President
-quote: Do or do not, there is no try - Yoda
+quote: “Do or do not, there is no try.” - Yoda
 bio:
 background:
 - B.S.
 Mathematics and Statistics at Texas Tech University